-- Opportunity to earn 100,000 bonus miles
+- Opportunity to earn 60,000 bonus miles

 - Redeem miles for hotel, airline and travel purchases

-Capital One VentureOne Rewards Credit Card
+Capital One® VentureOne Rewards Credit Card

-This includes security alerts, digital services and no foreign transaction fees.
-Cardholders earn bonus points on all purchases and can apply them to travel-related expenditures.
+This includes security alerts, digital services, and no foreign transaction fee.
+Cardholders earn bonus points on all everyday purchases and can apply them to travel-related expenditures.

-Key benefits of VentureOne Rewards:
+Key Benefits of VentureOne Rewards:

 - Earn unlimited 1.25X miles